-- Once a player is running towards the goal, they cannot pass the ball to a team mate.
-Additionally, if a team is allowed to shoot and a player touches the ball more than two times, they must run to goal and cannot pass the ball anymore.
+- Once a player is running towards the goal, they cannot pass the ball to a teammate.
+Additionally, if a team is allowed to shoot and a player touches the ball more than two times, they must run to the goal and cannot pass the ball anymore.

 - The player attempting to score in the big goal must score or their team will lose possession of the ball.

 - If a defender recovers the ball, they must control it and score in the small goal for their team to swap roles and become the team keeping possession.

 - The defending players can only touch the ball 3 times: interception, control and passing or shooting to the small goal.

 - When the defending team recovers possession in either zone, players in the other zone will join the players that recovered the ball in their zone to become the team in possession of the ball.
 The team losing possession is split in two and its players become defenders in each zone.